webproducer/csv/README.md

 ## Features

 * Operating according to [RFC 4180](https://tools.ietf.org/html/rfc4180)
+* TSV format (as [described here](https://www.iana.org/assignments/media-types/text/tab-separated-values)) is also supported (and it can be parsed much faster than CSV/RFC4180)
 * Parsing CSV data from streams - as well as from strings
 * All parsed results are accessible through memory efficient generators
 * Headers mapping